Academic Objectives and Attendance

 A student’s standing at Santa Fe College will be determined by the relationship of hours attempted to grade points earned.
 To be considered in good standing and continue successfully toward a degree, a student must earn the grade points necessary to maintain a 2.0 (C) cumulative grade point average while at Santa Fe.

-All AA degree seeking students who are either registering for 12 or more credits or who have earned 12 or more credits must register for a math course each term until they have met their general education math requirements of 6 completed credit hours.
-Students automatically exempted from this policy include HSDE (high school dual enrollment) students, transient students, students registered for one or more EAP courses, and students under warning for SAP or SOAP standards.
-Other students may request a waiver after discussion with either their academic adviser or the math chair.
-The adviser or the chair will discuss the overall course plan with the student as well as the student’s reason for asking for a waiver from the policy to determine the best course of action.
+All AA degree seeking students who are either registering for 12 or more credits or who have earned 12 or more credits should register for a math course each term until they have met their general education math requirements of 6 completed credit hours.
+This does not include HSDE (high school dual enrollment) students, transient students, students registered for one or more EAP courses, and students under warning for SAP or SOAP standards.
+Students are encouraged to meet with an academic advisor to discuss their academic plan.

 Academic Standards of Progress